Empowering Health Care Consumers

 Although more than 40 million Americans currently have access to their notes, uptake in New York State has been slow, which NYHealth has sought to address.
 Since 2016, NYHealth has supported efforts to spread OpenNotes throughout the State, including at geographically dispersed hospital systems.
 To ensure that all New Yorkers have access to their own health information, OpenNotes must reach all settings in which patients receive care, especially in underserved communities.

-NYHealth also awarded a grant to the Beth Israel Deaconess Medical Center, where the national OpenNotes program office is based, to provide technical assistance to the six organizations as they undertake their projects.
+NYHealth also awarded a grant to the Beth Israel Deaconess Medical Center, where the national OpenNotes program office is based, to provide technical assistance to the six organizations as they undertook their projects.